 But will you feel better about planning a Christmas budget you can afford, without having to run up debt?

-2. Work on saving the money you need
+3. Work on saving the money you need for the holidays

 If you’ve gone over your list of what you want or need to spend money on for Christmas, the next step is finding the cash to pay for it.